-Using tea for cooking is an ancient practice used often in China and Japan for adding depth to a variety of dishes.
-From steamed rice, tea eggs, soups, or desserts, there are endless recipes to experiment with by adding tea.
+The use of tea in cooking is an ancient and common practice in China and Japan for adding depth to a variety of dishes.
+For dishes as varied as steamed rice, tea eggs, soups, and desserts, there are endless recipes to experiment with by adding tea.

 Standing apart from your typical black tea, organic lapsang souchong is a smoky brew with a complex aroma and flavor.
 After twisting and drying, the tea leaves are gently smoked over pine bark and needles.
 While it can be a rather strongly flavored tea to drink alone, it has so much to offer in the way of culinary experimentation.